-- Weed management;

-- Pest management; and

-- Supplementary planting of native over-storey tubestock and/or direct drilling.
+- Weed management (e.g. exotic and pasture species); - Pest management; and - Supplementary planting of native over-storey tubestock and/or direct drilling.

 In accordance with Schedule 3, Condition 36 of the Development Consent, WCPL will create Regent Honeyeater habitat within existing mine rehabilitation areas where rehabilitation previously had focussed on the establishment of a mix of open woodland and pasture areas for grazing, as required by the former PA05-0021.